Quảng Bình province: Fauna

 The gaur and one species of eel have been discovered in this park.
 10 new species previously unknown in Vietnam were discovered by scientists in the park.
 Phong Nha-Kẻ Bàng is home as well to a significant population of primates in Vietnam, with ten species and subspecies.
-These include the globally vulnerable pig-tailed macaque, Assam macaque, stump-tailed macaque and white-cheeked crested gibbon (Nomascus leucogenys and Nomascus leucogenys siki).
+These include the globally vulnerable pig-tailed macaque, Assam macaque, stump-tailed macaque, Hatinh langur, and white-cheeked crested gibbon (Nomascus leucogenys and Nomascus leucogenys siki).
 The park is home to one of the largest populations of François' langur in Vietnam, including two different forms of the species.
 The area is known for its population of Hatinh and black langurs.
 10 species of bats listed in the IUCN List of Threatened Species are recorded in this park.
 Of the 59 recorded reptile and amphibian species, 18 are listed in Vietnam's Red Data Book and 6 are listed in the IUCN Red List of Threatened Animals.
 The 72 fish species include 4 species endemic to the area, including Danio quangbinhensis.

 The park is home to over 200 bird species, including such rare birds as the chestnut-necklaced partridge, red-collared woodpecker, brown hornbill, sooty babbler and the short-tailed scimitar babbler.
 An initiative survey conducted by Russian and Vietnamese scientists from Vietnam-Russia Tropical Centre (funded by WWF) recorded 259 butterfly species of 11 families.
 Almost all major butterfly taxa in Vietnam can be found in Phong Nha-Kẻ Bàng.

-Administrative divisions
+Administration

-Quảng Bình is subdivided into 8 district-level sub-divisions:
+Quảng Bình is subdivided into 8 district-level sub-divisions :